cparsons9712/DSATechniques/SlidingWindow/Learn/slidingWindow.md

 - The input data is an array, linked list or string that we will iterate over
 - Does the problem require looking at an adjoining subarray or substring that is sequential and in order?
 - Is it asking for the subarray or substring to meet a specific condition? (min, max, longest, shortest, unique characters)
+- Can the array possibly have negative numbers?
+Sliding window CANNOT be used in cases where there are negative windows in the array!
+Use cumulative sum instead.

 ### Varients of questions